Bhutan Travel Information

 To capture the beauty of Bhutan, you are advised to carry disks with enough memory and batteries.
 You cannot count on being able to purchase the most current photographic supplies: e.g., batteries and digital disks.
 Only a few things are available in some places.

-In order to protect against unforeseen accidents and mishaps, it is advisable to have travel insurance policy from your country.
+In order to protect against unforeseen accidents and mishaps, it is advisable to have a travel insurance policy from your country.
 The policy coverage should include helicopter evacuation and medical assistance, among others, since such policies are not available in Bhutan.

 Shopping malls in Bhutan are filled with traditional handicrafts, textiles, jewelry, baskets, masks, paintings and woodcarvings, all of which make excellent souvenirs.